...

 Does Finasteride Really Work?

 In two 1-year trials of 1553 men aged 18 to 41 years old with male-pattern baldness receiving 1 mg of finasteride daily, clinically significant increases in hair count were noted in the treatment group while participants in the placebo group had continued hair loss (Kaufman et al., 1998).
 These results were replicated in several other clinical trials.
-In a review of the literature, Whiting (2001) found that finasteride produced hair growth in up to 66% of men with mild to moderate hair loss and stopped hair loss in 91% of men.
+In a review of the literature, Whiting (2001) found that finasteride for hair loss produced hair growth in up to 66% of men with mild to moderate hair loss and stopped hair loss in 91% of men.

 Potential Side Effects Of Finasteride Use